Go to Page Main Content

 Subway

-GISS is located along the "IRT", the 1 train of the MTA subway system.
-The closest station on the line is the "Cathedral Parkway" stop at the corner of Broadway and 110th St., just two short blocks south of GISS.
-Also nearby is the Columbia University station at Broadway and 116th St. Upon exiting the station, just walk north or south on Broadway as appropriate until you reach 112th St.
+NASA's Goddard Institue for Space Studies (GISS) is located along the 1 train of the NYC Transit subway system.
+The closest station on the line is the "Cathedral Parkway" stop at the corner of Broadway and West 110th St., just two short blocks south of GISS.
+(Careful, there is another station on the B and C lines a half mile away also labeled "Cathedral Parkway" on the official subway map (PDF).)
+Also nearby on the 1 train route is the "Columbia University" station at Broadway and West 116th St. Upon exiting the station, just walk north or south on Broadway as appropriate until you reach West 112th St.

-As of July 2007, one subway fare is officially $2.
-Individual tokens are no longer sold and you should instead purchase an electronic Metro Card at any subway station.
-Cards may be purchased on a pay-per-ride basis or for unlimited use during a set timespan.
+As of August 2023, the base subway fare is $2.90.
+Individual tokens are no longer sold and you must instead purchase an electronic MetroCard from a vending machine at any subway station, or else use an OMNY compliant phone, card or device at the turnstile.
+MetroCards may be purchased on a pay-per-ride basis or for unlimited use during a set timespan.
+MetroCards can also be used on NYC Transit buses.

 If you arrive in Midtown Manhattan by train or airport bus and wish to take a subway directly to GISS, you would:

-From Grand Central Station:
+From Grand Central Terminal:

 From Penn Station: